 - 1 From the main menu of the WhatsConnected console, select Configure > Discovery Settings.
 The Discovery Settings dialog appears. - 2 The dialog displays all previously defined discovery settings.
 To create a new collection of discovery settings, right-click in the left list, a right-click menu appears. - 3 Click New.
 The New Discovery Settings dialog appears. - 4 Enter a Name that gives context to the discovery settings you are creating (i.e. TestLab, Production Network).
 This name is stored so that it can be reused for later network scans. - 5 Click OK. - 6 On the Discovery Settings dialog, a new entry appears in the left pane list for the new collection of discovery settings.
 Select the new collection name from the list. - 7 Select the discovery method for the network scan from Method.
-For more information about the discovery types, see About Layer 2 Network Discovery scan types (on page 6). - 8 If you use the Advanced Discovery Settings, click Advanced and enter the number of Max Threads to use while running the discovery scan.
-This indicates the number of separate threads to run in the background as WhatsConnected attempts to communicate with the devices on the network.

-Note: If you are concerned about the load discovery could place on the network, you can reduce the Max Threads to cut back on the concurrent network communication.

-- 9 Select whether the discovery engine should try to Ping Devices First before attempting any other protocol. - 10 Select whether the discovery engine should attempt to Ping Discovered Subnets to provide a more complete scan during an ARP Cache type of discovery.
+For more information about the discovery types, see About Layer 2 Network Discovery scan types (on page 7). - 8 Enter the number of Max Threads to use while running the discovery scan.
+This indicates the number of separate threads to run in the background as WhatsConnected attempts to communicate with the devices on the network. - Note: If you are concerned about the load discovery could place on the network, you can reduce the Max Threads to cut back on the concurrent network communication. - 9 Select whether the discovery engine should try to Ping Devices First before attempting any other protocol. - 10 Select whether the discovery engine should attempt to Ping Discovered Subnets to provide a more complete scan during an ARP Cache type of discovery.